businesshub56/Jumga-FlutterWave-/README.md

 # Jumga-FlutterWave-

-This app is done fot the Flutterwave Developer challenge.
+This app is implemented for the Flutterwave Developer challenge.
 The frontend and the backend are seperated.

 ## Backend